googleapis/google-cloud-java/java-security-private-ca/README.md

 ### Installation and setup

-You'll need to obtain the `google-cloud-security-privateca` library.
-See the [Quickstart](#quickstart) section to add `google-cloud-security-privateca` as a dependency in your code.
+You'll need to obtain the `google-cloud-security-private-ca` library.
+See the [Quickstart](#quickstart) section to add `google-cloud-security-private-ca` as a dependency in your code.

 ## About Certificate Authority Service